maxhaller/Java-Shell/README.md

 ### Module to convert console input into method invocations

 This Java Shell makes it possible to invoke methods on an instance at runtime.
-To make a method available for the shell it has to be annotated with @Command.
+Use the annotation @Command to make a method available for the shell.

 This repository also contains a test module to demonstrate the use of the shell.